 Americans living with disabilities deserve the opportunity to contribute their talents to the workforce free of unnecessary and arbitrary barriers.
 Employers have an affirmative duty to facilitate this by providing reasonable accommodations to employees and applicants with disabilities.

 If you believe you have been denied employment, demoted, discharged or otherwise treated unfairly based on a physical or mental condition, you may have legal recourse.
 Our NYC discrimination lawyers at the law firm of Joseph & Kirschenbaum LLP are well acquainted with the complexities and nuances of the Americans with Disabilities Act, and the protections provided by New York State and New York City laws.
 We have helped numerous disabled individuals both by achieving appropriate accommodation and obtaining substantial compensation for the damage already caused.
 Call our offices today to schedule a free initial evaluation.
-We are available by phone toll free at 1.866.348.7394.
+We are available by phone at (212) 688-5640.
 We can also be reached online.
 Se habla espanol.